jesmith17/MS0/spring-data/README.md

-# Java Sample App
+# Spring Data Sample App

 ## Purpose

-This app provides a working example of how to use Java and the MongoDB Sync Driver to connect to and work with data in your MongoDB database.
+This app provides a working example of how to use Java + Spring Data and the MongoDB Sync Driver to connect to and work with data in your MongoDB database.
+This project uses the Spring-Boot and repository pattern to perform it's data acces pieces.
+This is in contrast to the Native java Driver from MongoDB.
+For details on that project see [java-sample](../java-sample/README.md)

 ## Demo Purposes Only